 Andrew Jefford investigates why there aren’t more of them.

 One of the complaints intermittently levelled at wine writers is that they don’t tell enough stories.
-This view was articulately expressed (and memorably wrapped in a story of her own) by Felicity Carter, editor-in-chief of Wine Business International, in a speech to the Digital Wine Communications Conference in Plovdiv in 2015; you can find a written version here.
+This view was articulately expressed (and memorably wrapped in a story of her own) by Felicity Carter, editor-in-chief of Wine Business International, in a speech to the Digital Wine Communications Conference in Plovdiv in 2015.
 Carter suggests that we live in a world of great storytelling, in many different formats, but that this richness has passed wine by — to our subject’s detriment.

 She explored some of the reasons why this might be, and suggested “that the skills which make someone a great wine writer often work against great storytelling”.
 By this she meant that a wine writer, as “the ultimate insider”, tends to put herself or himself “front and centre” of a piece, whereas “In great storytelling, it’s the story that sits front and centre.”